ralph-groupscholar/groupscholar-rubric-kit/ralph-progress.md

 - Built Postgres-backed drift endpoints (create, summary, recent) with validation and safety caps.
 - Seeded production with starter drift signals and wired the client to render the new dashboard.
 - Attempted `vercel --prod` but hit the daily deployment limit.

+## Iteration 104
+- Consolidated drift tracking to a single rubric drift tracker section to remove duplicate forms/IDs.
+- Simplified client logic to use the rubric drift log endpoints only and removed duplicate loaders.
+- Deleted deprecated calibration drift endpoints to prevent conflicting data paths.

+## Iteration 105
+- Removed duplicate reviewer load fetchers so the ledger consistently uses the reviewer-load endpoints.
+- Cleaned up duplicate capacity loader calls to avoid double refreshes on page load.